-This casserole is gluten-free, family (toddler) friendly and made with pantry staples.
+This casserole is gluten-free, family friendly and made with pantry staples.
 It takes no time at all to toss together and you can let it cook mostly unattended.
-I only use one pan for easy clean up.
-My family loved it.
-We have eaten it twice now, once as casserole and once as a One Pot skillet meal.
+I only use one pan for easy cleanup.

-The first time I made it in a large casserole dish, this was all that was left two adults, one teenager, and 2 little kids.
-The second time I just cooked it on the stove and served it on a bed of greens with some homemade pico de gallo and I like it more.
-I was able to check it more regularly and add water as needed.
-Both ways are incredible easy, someone just learning to cook can make these and impress everyone at their table.
+The first time I made it in a large casserole dish, the second time I just cooked it on the stove and served it on a bed of greens with some homemade pico de gallo.
+The oven version is the easier of the two because you just put it in the oven and leave it until the timer goes off.
+Both ways are incredibly easy, someone just learning to cook can make these and impress everyone at their table.

 - 1 cup uncooked brown rice

 - 2 1/2 cups water (3 cups for casserole version)